Rebranded: GoAir becomes ultra-low cost airline Go First

-New Delhi, May 13 (IANS) Budget carrier GoAir has rebranded itself into ultra-low cost airline Go First.
+New Delhi: Budget carrier GoAir has rebranded itself into ultra-low cost airline Go First.

 Accordingly, the airline said that at the heart of this revamp is the full embrace of the ultra-low-cost airline model.